RoySegall/segallio/src/markdowns/contribution-message.md

     - PHP
     - Drupal
 ---
-A module for Drupal which provides the options to have a template of message for specific a scenario.
-One of the use cases is something which is similar to a feed in a social media site.
+A module for Drupal.
+Provides the options to have a template of message for specific a scenario.
+One of the use cases are similar to a feed on a social media site.